datafaker-net/datafaker/README.md

 The generator requires `jq`.
 It filters test runners and test dependencies while tracing, includes resources shipped by Datafaker and its runtime dependencies, writes to `target` first, and only replaces the published metadata after `NativeImageMetadataTest` validates it.
+Types that have to be reflectively reachable in a native image but are never accessed reflectively during a regular test run (and are therefore invisible to the tracing agent) can be added to `scripts/reachability-metadata-manual.json`, which is merged into the generated metadata.
 If you encounter unexpected native image behaviour, feel free to report an issue.

 An example usage of this can be found here: https://github.com/datafaker-net/datafaker-native-demo